Colorado Revised Statute § 18-4-105 C.R.S. prohibits fourth-degree arson. This crime comprises knowingly or recklessly starting a fire that either:

 - Outdoor dog kennels.10

+- There was no danger.
 If neither property nor people were put in danger, you cannot be liable for fourth-degree arson.
-Additionally, if only property was imperiled, the penalties of a conviction are lower.
+Additionally, if only property was imperiled, the penalties for a conviction are lower.

-Fourth-degree arson is a class 4 felony if a person is endangered.
-The sentence is:
+As discussed above, fourth-degree arson in Colorado is a class 4 felony if a person is endangered with death or serious bodily injury.
+This carries:

 Value of Property |